BIDS/repro-case-studies/case-studies/jmMagallanes.md

 ## A. Manual Stages

-a1. **Defining the research problem.** There was an interest in the political science community in Peru to learn more on the dynamics of their National Congress.
-There were some particular facts that had been discussed in academia and in the media that called our attention:
+a1. **Defining the research problem.** There has been an interest in the political science community in Peru to learn more on the dynamics of their National Congress.
+Particularly, Peruvian scholars and pundits have been discussing some particular phenomena affecting the congress dynamics:

-* The low re-election rate of legislators the previous two elections (20%).
+* The low re-election rate of legislators the previous two elections (~20%).
 * The fact that some legislators migrated to other parties during their mandate (party switching).
-* The fact that parties that have a good share of seats, end up splitting their seats (It is worth keeping in mind that Peru has a multiparty system).
+* The fact that parties that had a good share of seats, ended up splitting their seats (It is worth keeping in mind that Peru has a multiparty system).

-The fact that some scholars in the USA were using bill cosponsorship data as a proxy to understand some of these issues motivated me to follow a similar approach.
+Some scholars in the USA have using bill cosponsorship data as a proxy to understand some of these issues, so I decided to follow a similar approach.
+However, the complexity of the Peruvian case was higher than the bipartisan American Congress, but the data was less available in the Peruvian case; as this work used one Congress data while there are only five Congress periods available on-line as webpages (no API and no data to download).

 This stage was done only once.
-I was the only one in charge.
-No particular tools were used in this stage.
+I was the only one in charge to define the research questions (no co-authors); however, some colleagues participated in informal exchanges of ideas.
+No particular computational tool was used in this stage.

 a2. **Designing the Research plan**.
 This stage identified the main authors that have worked similar research problems before.
 The key ingredient in all cases was bill cosponsorship.
 However, most hypotheses were not the same I had, due to the different political regimes that researchers were focusing on.
 But, in all cases, bill cosponsorship was considered a good proxy to understand legislator's associative patterns.
 From this stage it was clear that:

-* We will need to write code to extract the information from the Congress of Peru website, as the data is not available for download by any means.
-This process, also known as *web scraping*, is in charge getting poorly structured data and make it available for further computational or statistical analysis.
+* We would need to write code to extract the information from the Congress of Peru website, as the data was not available for download by any means.
+This process, also known as *web scraping*, collects poorly structured data from webpages, and gives them a structure that could be used in further computational or statistical analysis.
-* To test the hypothesis, the information of a complete Congress will be needed (five years).
+* To test the hypothesis, the information of a complete Congress would be needed (five years).
-* The information from the bill cosponsorship will need to be complemented with the Archives of the National Jury of Elections.
+* The information from the bills  would need to be complemented with the archives of the National Jury of Elections.
 There, personal information on every legislator is available.
-This information was shared, so no code was need to collect it.
+This information was downloaded.
-* There will be a need for graph or social network techniques.
+* There would be a need for graph or social network techniques.
-* The budget available will require the use of free tools.
+* The budget available would require the use of free tools.
-* There will be a need to share the findings with other scholars.
+* There would be a need to share the findings with other scholars.
 * This research could be combined with other efforts in another similar countries.
-So there was a need to organize efficiently the process so that the data and the code could be reused.
+There was a need to organize efficiently the process, so that the data and the code could be reused.

 This stage was done only once.
-I was the only one in charge.
-No particular tools were used in this stage.
+I was the only one in charge to define the research plan.
+No particular computational tool was used in this stage.

 a3. **Review of the literature**.
 This step allowed me to identify similar cases and organize my basic set of references.
 The references were continuously updated along the process.
 I was in charge of updating, but also got some recommendations from the users I shared my drafts with.